Skip to Content

 • Constitutional Violations: If your rights were violated when you were arrested through improper police conduct or issues related to search and seizure laws, you may have a case against the prosecution.

-• Lack of Proof: If the prosecution has failed to provide sufficient evidence to prove the intoxication assault charge beyond a reasonable doubt, your Austin intoxication assault attorney can argue that there is a lack of proof to charge you.
+• Lack of Proof: If the prosecution has failed to provide sufficient evidence to prove the intoxication assault charge beyond a reasonable doubt, your Austin intoxication assault defense attorney can argue that there is a lack of proof to charge you.

 At Smith & Vinson Law Firm, we offer a free consultation to discuss your case, providing highly personalized representation tailored to your needs.
 With years of experience, our team has the knowledge and skills necessary to navigate the complexities of intoxication assault cases and develop a strong defense strategy on your behalf.
-Contact our Austin intoxication assault lawyer today to schedule your consultation and benefit from our dedicated legal representation.

-Contact our team of Austin intoxication assault defense lawyers to schedule your free case consultation today.
+Contact our team of Austin intoxication assault defense lawyers to schedule your free consultation today.
 Call us at (512) 359-3743.

 Our Client Reviews